 - Cal Poly Financial Aid (email@example.com)

-International Center FeeStudents participating in Cal Poly-sponsored programs abroad (including Cal Poly Global Programs, CSU International Programs, affiliate study abroad programs, exchange programs, or internship programs) must pay a non-refundable $400 International Center (IC) fee.
-This fee is in addition to program tuition or other charges, and supports the administration of study abroad at Cal Poly, including advising, processing of applications, pre-departure guidance, orientation and workshops, program and advising materials, continued support while students are abroad, 24-hour emergency response, returnee programming, facilitation of study abroad academic credit processing, and program assessment and review.
+INTERNATIONAL CENTER FEE POLICYAll students participating in Cal Poly-sponsored programs abroad and through the National Student Exchange (including Cal Poly Global Programs, CSU International Programs, affiliate partner programs, domestic and international exchange programs, and internship programs) must pay the non-refundable $400 International Center (IC) fee.
+This fee is in addition to program tuition and other charges, and supports the administration of study abroad at Cal Poly, which typically includes professional and peer advising, marketing and outreach, application processing, pre-departure guidance, orientation and workshops, program and advising materials, support while abroad, returnee programming, facilitation of academic credit processing, and program assessment.

-The IC fee cannot be deferred until federal financial aid is disbursed for the term the student is going abroad.
-Failure to pay the IC fee will prevent the student from enrolling in future Cal Poly terms, along with not being able to request an official transcript.
+The IC fee cannot be deferred until federal financial aid is disbursed for the term in which the student is going abroad.
+Failure to pay the IC fee will prevent the student from enrolling in future Cal Poly terms.
+Students will be charged the IC fee for each individual off-campus program to which they are accepted.